Feasts & New Moon Dates

 Other Observances:

-- Chanukah: begins at sundown on Sunday, December 14, 2025 and ends at nightfall on Monday, December 22, 2025.
+- Chanukah: begins at sundown on December 4, 2026 and ends at nightfall on Saturday, December 12th, 2026.

-- Fast of Esther: (Ta’anit Ester, Hebrew: תַּעֲנִית אֶסְתֵּר) is a Jewish fast from dawn until dusk on Purim eve, commemorating the three-day fast observed by the Jewish people in the story of Purim.
+- Fast of Esther: (Ta’anit Ester, Hebrew: תַּעֲנִית אֶסְתֵּר) is a Jewish fast from dawn until dusk on Purim eve, commemorating the three-day fast observed by the Jewish people in the story of Purim.)

 Spring Feasts: